 Some of the main economic objectives of the Alliance for Progress were to raise national incomes and distribute them more evenly, accelerate industrialization and agricultural productivity, stabilize prices, and increase exports.
 Social objectives included improving education, reducing illiteracy, improving health and nutrition, and increasing trained medical personnel.
-The program ostensibly would also establish democratic governments, underlining Kennedy’s goal of strengthening regional governments so they would not move to communism.
+The program would also establish democratic governments, which was the key issue, as it underlined Kennedy’s goal of strengthening regional governments so they would not move to communism.

 The Alliance represented JFK’s ideal of peaceful diplomacy to oppose the rising concerns leading up to the Cuban Missile Crisis.
 The 10-year-plan was to be fueled by $80 billion from Latin American countries, and $20 billion pledged by America over the next decade.

 US aid to Latin America increased dramatically in the first years to $1.4 billion per year.
 In spite of the investment, the program did not achieve the success Kennedy had hoped for.
 The results were mixed, partly because of Kennedy’s assassination.
 The administrations that followed were not as dedicated to supporting the Alliance.